sparkfun/SparkFun_Digi_XBee_Arduino_Shield-USB-C/docs/hardware_overview.md

 ### X1 Jumper

 By default, the Shield is not connected to the 5V rail on the connected R3/R4 board.
 Soldering this jumper will connect this power path.
+This is useful to use when powering both the Shield and the R3/R4 board from the onboard USB-C.

 <figure markdown>
 [![X1 Jumper](assets/img/22131-XBee_Dev_Arduino_Shield-X1Jumper.jpg){ width="400" }](assets/img/22131-XBee_Dev_Arduino_Shield-X1Jumper.jpg "Click to enlarge")